MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir-report-false-positives-negatives.md

 **Applies to:**
 - Microsoft 365 Defender

-Did [automated investigation and response capabilities](mtp-autoir.md) in Microsoft 365 Defender miss or wrongly detect something?
-There are steps you can take to fix it.
-You can:
+False positives/negatives can sometimes occur with any therat protection solution.
+If [automated investigation and response capabilities](mtp-autoir.md) in Microsoft 365 Defender missed or wrongly detected something, there are steps your organization can take.
+Your security operations team can:

 - [Report a false positive/negative to Microsoft](#report-a-false-positivenegative-to-microsoft-for-analysis);
 - [Adjust your alerts](#adjust-an-alert-to-prevent-false-positives-from-recurring) (if needed); and
 - [Undo remediation actions that were taken on devices](#undo-a-remediation-action-that-was-taken-on-a-device).

 Use this article as a guide.